-CHA / CHIP - Health Planning
+CHA - Community Health Assesment

-The Who, What, Where, When, Why, and How's of this Process.
+The Who, What, Where, When, Why, and How's of this Process

+Who?
 You, community residents, Plumas County Public Health staff, Plumas County public officials, Eastern Plumas Health Care, Plumas District Hospital, the Greenville Rancheria, Seneca Healthcare District, social services organizations, community benefit organizations, and many more!

 The Plumas County Community Health Assessment (CHA) is a report on the status of the health and wellbeing of Plumas County residents during 2013-2016 and is an update to similar work completed in 2012.
 The Community Health Improvement Plan (CHIP) is a plan-for-action developed by a partnership of community agencies, organizations, and healthcare providers.